Zenna Henderson: Works

 Most of Henderson's stories emphasize the theme of being different and the dangers therein.
-They often feature children or young people.
-Most are part of her series concerning the history of "The People", humanoid beings from a faraway planet who are forced to emigrate to Earth when their home world is destroyed by a natural disaster.
-Scattered mostly throughout the American Southwest during their landing before 1900, they are set apart by their desire to preserve their home culture, including their religious and spiritual beliefs.
-Their unusual abilities include telepathy, telekinesis, prophecy, and healing, which they call the "Signs and Persuasions".
-The People suppress their unusual abilities as they attempt to integrate into human life.
-The stories describe groups of The People, as well as lonely isolated individuals, most often as they attempt to find communities and remain distinct in a world that does not understand them.
+They often feature children or adolescents.
+Most are part of her series concerning the history of "The People", human beings from a faraway planet who are forced to emigrate to Earth when their home world is destroyed by a natural disaster.

+Arriving in the late 1800s, and on arrival scattered mostly throughout the American Southwest, they are set apart by their desire to preserve their home culture, including their religious and spiritual beliefs.
+Their unusual abilities include telepathy, telekinesis, prophecy, and healing, which they call the "Designs and Persuasions".

+The People suppress their unusual abilities as they attempt to integrate into human society.
+The stories describe groups of The People, as well as lonely isolated individuals, most often as they attempt to find their own communities and remain distinct in a world that does not understand them.
 This aspect of individuality was a common theme in most of Henderson's writing.
 New York Times reviewer Basil Davenport described the stories as "haunting".
-Brian W. Aldiss and David Wingrove noted that "As a sentimental portrait of the alien [the series] out-Simaks Simak."
-In a book on early women science fiction writers, Eric Davin noted that all of her stories focus on "the search for community and communication," a theme that many women's science fiction stories from the time share.
+Brian W. Aldiss and David Wingrove noted that "As a sentimental portrait of the alien, the series out-Simaks Simak."
+In a book on early women science fiction writers, Eric Davin noted that all of her stories focus on "the search for community and communication," a theme shared by many women's science fiction stories from the time.
 Henderson's years as a school teacher helped her to write believable child characters.

 Beginning with "Ararat" (1952), Henderson's The People stories appeared in magazines and anthologies, as well as the novelized Pilgrimage: The Book of the People (1961) and The People: No Different Flesh (1966).
 Other volumes include The People Collection (1991) and Ingathering: The Complete People Stories (1995).